-Greenlight and Acorns Early, previously known as GoHenry, are two of the best kids’ banking apps on the market.
+Greenlight and GoHenry (now Acorns Early) are two of the best kids’ banking apps on the market.
 Both have strong parental controls, financial literacy features and a wide age acceptance range.
 While Greenlight has a little more to offer and is cheaper for larger families, Acorns Early isn’t a chump.

 Acorns Early vs. Greenlight: A quick comparison